China exports spike to highest in decades after Covid-19 hit - RFI

 The country struggled to contain the spread of Covid-19 early on, with consumers staying home and businesses seeing a slow return to operations.

-The comparison to last year is also likely to have bolstered the latest figures.
+The customs administration said comparison to last year is also likely to have bolstered the latest figures, saying in a statement that the "low base is one of the reasons for the larger increase this year."

 China's overall trade surplus came in at $103.3 billion, its customs administration said.